FrontendMasters/front-end-handbook-2017/recap.md

 * More developer, from other languages, continue to flood the JavaScript space brining with them things like type checking and an obsession with class syntax and OOP concepts
 * Front-end devs are introduced to Hot Module replacement techniques and time travel debugging
 * More waiting for a native JavaScript browser module loader
 * Enforcing CSS and JavaScript style conventions becomes more important (considering ES3 to ES6 code and CSS pre-processors syntactical variations)
+* A small but noticeable number of developers are starting to chose elm over JavaScript.
+* TypeScript gets some serious use and fanboys.
+* Aurelia becomes the smart choice for enterprise developers
+* Webpack gets its act together and solidifies is position over the superior JSPM solution.